vintasoftware/playbook/development.md

 ## Config project files
 - Create a Last Pass Secure note with your `.env` file.
-- Add a link to your Last Pass note to Trello’s documents column.

 ## Production and Staging services
 - Check the [Launch Checklist](checklists/launch.md).